emotionor/ecif/README.md

 | mb-jdft2d-636 | 63.564333 | [[ 0.70613488 -1.21109143  1.03195663] Co, [ 2... |

 To better understand the contents of the CIF field, we can look at the details of `df['CIF'][0]`.
-This is an example describing the position of the elements Hf, Si and Te in the crystal structure:
+This is an example describing the position of the elements Hf, Si and Te in the crystal structure, which is the `pymatgen.core.Structure` class:

 ```python
 Structure Summary